stackhpc/stackhpc-kayobe-config/doc/source/configuration/vault.rst

 Add secrets_barbican_approle_id to secrets
 ------------------------------------------

-Insert into secrets.yml or if environments are being used etc/kayobe/environments/$KAYOBE_ENVIRONMENT/secrets.yml
+Note the role id from playbook output and insert into secrets.yml or if environments are being used etc/kayobe/environments/$KAYOBE_ENVIRONMENT/secrets.yml

 .. code-block::

-   secrets_barbican_approle_id: "YOUR-APPROLE-ID-GOES-HERE"
+   secrets_barbican_approle_role_id: "YOUR-APPROLE-ID-GOES-HERE"

 Configure Barbican
 ------------------